 Arrange the sliced cookies back on the tray and return to the oven for another 10 minutes, turning them halfway through, until they reach the typical crunchiness.

-Allow the cantucci to cool completely before serving.
+Let the cantucci cool completely before serving.

 Oven